ArturoSG3/Bin-Packing-Videogame/README.md

 # Houssle

--> To run the videogame clone the repository and run the index file.
+-> To run the video game clone the repository and run the index.html file.

 -> The code related to the operations needed to validate a match are inside js folder.